Tailslide/Left4Translate/README.md

 ## Features

-- Real-time monitoring of L4D2 console log
+- Real-time monitoring of L4D2 console log with initial processing of last 10 chat messages
-- Automatic translation of chat messages to English
+- Automatic translation of chat messages to English in real-time
 - Support for both regular and team chat messages
 - Support for special characters and emojis in player names
 - Support for all game chat formats including infected team messages